Noise can disrupt a person’s life, causing a lack of sleep and unnecessary stress.

 If you intend to have a party and don’t want to upset your neighbours try these suggestions:

 - Start your party earlier so that it can finish earlier

 - Turn the music down by 10pm to ensure the music is not audible inside your neighbours home after this time

 - Let your neighbours know about the party in advance and its expected finishing time.

 Complaints concerning excessive noise can result in the police or council seizing equipment and fines in excess of $1000.

 Swimming Pool Pumps

 Builders are permitted to work Monday to Saturday between 7am and 7pm.
-In order to work on Sundays or public holidays they must meet a strict set of conditions which includes advising all nearby residents of the work 24 hours before it commences.
+No noisy works are permitted on Sundays or public holidays without prior approval from the City's CEO.
+The CEO will not approve Sunday or public holiday works unless they are absolutely justified and they must meet a strict set of conditions.
+If approval is granted, all nearby residents will be notified of the work 24 hours before it commences.